Jurickson Profar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Mets pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Mets have the 23rd-ranked team ERA across all MLB pitching staffs (4.62).
+- The Mets' 4.57 team ERA ranks 21st among all league pitching staffs.

-- Scherzer (3-2) gets the starting nod for the Mets in his eighth start of the season.
-He's put together a 4.01 ERA in 33 2/3 innings pitched, with 31 strikeouts.
+- Verlander (2-2) takes the mound for the Mets in his fifth start of the season.
+He has a 3.60 ERA in 25 2/3 innings pitched, with 20 strikeouts.

-- In his most recent outing on Sunday against the Cleveland Guardians, the right-hander tossed six scoreless innings while surrendering three hits.
+- The righty's last time out came on Sunday against the Cleveland Guardians, when he went eight innings, surrendering one earned run while allowing three hits.

-- In seven games this season, the 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .221 to opposing batters.
+- In four games this season, the 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .198 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.